Last Updated on July 30, 2021 by Christine Kaaloa

 “Middle-age” feels like the un-sexiest number to be.

 Everything from moisturizers to anti-aging potions are strewn throughout my bedroom and bath.
-The yoga mat is my closest companion and my mirror can occasionally be my worst enemy when magnifying my physical flaws.
+The yoga mat is my closestcompanion and my mirror can occasionally be my worst enemy when magnifying my physical flaws.

 I won’t lie- I’m superficial.
 If I could live the life of Dorian Gray and shift all my aging haggardness to a painted portrait, I would.
 I might even consider being a botox candidate some day if it weren’t for the fact — I quite like moving my eyebrows …a lot.

-Contents for Is a backpack just another word for “female mid-life crisis”?
+Table of Contents: Is a backpack just another word for “female mid-life crisis”?